michal-bures/konkr_data/ai-chatter/default.md

 ## 3. Explain your own unprovoked attacks

+### Comment on endgame battle

+> invading, was angered by rivalry, not hostile, not weaker
+- I'm sorry, but it's you or me now.
+And I prefer me.
+- Sorry, but you know this island is not big enough for the two of us.
+- It's time to finish this.
+- Don't take it personally, but I intend to win this one.
+- You and me, now.
+Let's finish this.
+- It's you and me now, let the better one win.

+> invading, was angered by rivalry, not hostile, weaker
+- Can't blame me for trying, right?
+- I'm sorry, but I can't just let you win, can I?
+- I'm sorry, but I want to win this too.
+- I had to try...
+It's you or me now.

+> invading, was angered by rivalry, hostile, not weaker
+- Time to finish this.
+- Let's get this over with.
+- Just you and me now, just how I like it.
+- Time to finish this once and for all.

 ### Justify trying to stop the player from dominating
 > invading, was angered by dominance, not hostile, not weaker
 - Nothing personal, but you were getting too powerful for your own good.